-The Student Government Association is recognized by the university as the governing body of the students.
+The University recognizes the Student Government Association as the governing body of the students.
 The SGA plays a vital role in policy-making procedures, serving as a voice for students and settling student grievances.
 The president of the Student Government Association is a full voting member of the Board of Trustees of UNC Asheville.

-The executive branch of the SGA is led by the president of the student body, the elected representative of the entire student body, charged with representing concerns of students as they are reflected by the Student Senate.
+The student government president, elected by the student body, leads the executive branch of the SGA.
+He or she is charged with representing concerns of students as reflected by the Student Senate.
 The senate is responsible for recommending policies and procedures consistent with the welfare of the students.
 The legislative branch of the SGA, led by the vice president, is primarily responsible for this important function.
 Students are encouraged to get to know their Senate representatives so concerns of the student body can be properly reviewed.
 Senate meetings are held at least every other week during the academic year.
-All students are invited to attend
+All students are invited to attend.